REVENGE977/AnarchyRemover/README.md

-# AnarchyRemover
+# iLinked Anarchy Remover
-A tool that detects if your discord files injected with anarchy or not, also it will remove them .
+a simple tool that detects if your discord files injected with anarchygrabber or not, also it will remove them .